qubyte/pebble-config/README.md

 ## Why encode this way?

 This way makes it possible to define forms with validations in an easy way.
 With query parameters alone, it'd be a lot trickier, and far harder to construct URLs.
 The one drawback is that the maximum URL length supported by browsers is ~2000 characters, and it's not very difficult to hit that.
 It's unlikely that any useful form will need to be that complex however.

-## Contributing

-Please contribute!
-All interactions on this repository are governed by the [Contributor Covenant](CODE_OF_CONDUCT).
-If you use pebble-config, them please tweet to me @qubyte!.

-The site itself is hosted by GitHub.
-To make changes, clone this repository, and make a new branch off of the `gh-pages` branch.